Welcome to the Airbus Defence and Space Planetarium in Winchester

 Prices & booking

-The planetarium cinema is charged separately rather than being bundled into the cost of every Science Centre ticket.
-This allows visitors the choice of whether to pay for this.
+The planetarium is charged separately rather than being bundled into the cost of every Science Centre ticket.
+This allows visitors the choice of whether to pay.
 A cheaper ticket rate is available for those also visiting the Hands-on Exhibition.

 Shows are charged depending on which of the following categories they fall into: